rapidsai/dask-cuda/docs/source/ucx.rst

 - ``ucx.rdmacm: true`` -- **recommended for InfiniBand.**

   Replaces ``sockcm`` with ``rdmacm`` in ``UCX_TLS`` and ``UCX_SOCKADDR_TLS_PRIORITY``, enabling remote direct memory access (RDMA) for InfiniBand transfers.
-  This is recommended by UCX for use with InfiniBand, and will not work it is disabled.
+  This is recommended by UCX for use with InfiniBand, and will not work if InfiniBand is disabled.

 - ``ucx.net-devices: <str>`` -- **recommended.**